sba190007/CS4395_Portfolio/README.md

 Through this assignment, I was also able to explore different word similarity algorithms, as well as get practice in identifying collocations with the mutual information formlua.

 * [Python notebook](https://github.com/sba190007/CS4395_Portfolio/blob/aa61f164c81372c077823537a2a64fb91a142698/WordNetPortfolioAssignment_sba190007.pdf)

+### Assignment 5: N-Grams
+This assignment gave me the opportunity to learn about how n-grams are used to form probabilistic language models.
+Three training corpora in different languages were analysed to create unigram and bigram dictionaries, then those dictionaries were used to predict which language each line in a test file was.
+The results were compared to the solution containing what language each line was actually written in.

+* [Program 1](https://github.com/sba190007/CS4395_Portfolio/blob/c01a1a8062f6cc0f029546bb0ba79311435a1514/NGrams_sba190007/Program1.py) creates the n-gram dictionaries
+* [Program 2](https://github.com/sba190007/CS4395_Portfolio/blob/c01a1a8062f6cc0f029546bb0ba79311435a1514/NGrams_sba190007/Program2.py) uses the dictionaries to build a language model
+* The [narrative](https://github.com/sba190007/CS4395_Portfolio/blob/c01a1a8062f6cc0f029546bb0ba79311435a1514/CS4395NGramsNarrative.pdf) is a written reflection on the utility of n-grams and language models.